 I’ve Been Going A Little BATS lately . . . . . part 5

-I’ve been following the various Batman-related titles more than I can remember at any previous 12429_180x270time in their long history.
+I’ve been following the various Batman-related titles more than I can remember at any previous time in their long history.
 The reason is because the current crop is written and illustrated very well; and the storylines are so compelling and involving.
 In my book, the Batman: Reborn titles are winners.
 I’m about to face some hard decisions as I start to fine-tune my monthly comics budget.
 I’m spending and reading much more than I should be (considering current economic status) and I’ve got to reduce the number of books I’m purchasing.
 What BAT titles will I chose to quit following?
 This is going to be a tough decision.

-12846_180x270 BATGIRL #1: writer Bryan Q. Miller, artist Lee Garbett
+BATGIRL #1: writer Bryan Q. Miller, artist Lee Garbett

 What I like most about BATGIRL is the light-hearted, easy going and amusing style that Miller uses to move the story along.
 I’m reminded of the early years of ULTIMATE SPIDER-MAN and suspect that this had a positive influence on Miller.
 While the current ULTIMATE SPIDER-MAN COMICS doesn’t quite have the old magic - - - BATGIRL (which is written in a similar style) seems fresh and exciting to me.